beegee-tokyo/Blues-WisBlock-Tracker/README.md

 ----

-While WisBlock is usually associated with _**LoRa**_ and _**LoRaWAN**_, this time we are diving into the cellular data transmission using the Blues.IO Notecard.
+While WisBlock is usually associated with _**LoRa**_ and _**LoRaWAN**_, this time we are diving into the cellular data transmission using the Blues.IO NoteCard.
 This project is about building a location tracker that can connect to both LoRaWAN and a cellular connection with a [Blues NoteCard](https://blues.io/products/notecard/)↗️.

 # Overview
-When I got a [Blues Notecard](https://blues.io/products/notecard/)↗️ for some testing, the first thing was of course to connect it to the WisBlock modules.
-After some initial testing like connecting the Notecard to my cellular provider and sending some sensor data, I was hungry for more.
+When I got a [Blues NoteCard](https://blues.io/products/notecard/)↗️ for some testing, the first thing was of course to connect it to the WisBlock modules.
+After some initial testing like connecting the NoteCard to my cellular provider and sending some sensor data, I was hungry for more.

 One of the requirements that often come up for location trackers is to have a combined LoRaWAN and cellular connectivity, both working as a fallback connection for the other.